TebaldiLab/cellmarkeraccordion/README.md

 data(disease accordion_marker)
 ```
 To download the Accordion database as an Excel file click the Download button in the Cell Marker Accordion Shiny app available at: https://rdds.it/CellMarkerAccordion/.
-Or using this direct link: [Download AccordionDB from Shiny app](https://rdds.it/CellMarkerAccordion/session/d02bff5678393a96699abc3160dde89e/download/downloadAccordionDB?w=).

 Alternatively, download the "AccordionDB.xlsb" file from the Shiny app’s GitHub repository: [Download AccordionDB from Shiny app](https://github.com/TebaldiLab/shiny_cellmarkeraccordion/blob/main/AccordionDB.xlsb).

 ## Input data